Quasinormal bulk-edge characters of gravitons in Nariai geometry: Quasinormal bulk-partition function

-Here $d_{l,2}=5(2l+1)$ and $d_{l,1}=3(2l+1)$.
-The character bulk-partition function admits a nice form in terms of its tensor and vector components.
-However, the complete bulk partition function also includes the volume of the gauge group.
-The quasinormal product does not give us the full bulk partition function.

-For completeness, let us also present the quasinormal character partition function of a minimally coupled massless scalar in Nariai geometry.
-Using the quasinormal modes of scalars, we find
+The degeneracy factor $2(2l+1)$ accounts for the two independent parity branches or, equivalently, the two physical polarizations of the graviton, together with the azimuthal degeneracy $-l\leq m\leq l$.
+The quasinormal mode construction naturally computes the character partition function associated with the physical propagating graviton modes.

-The character partition function of the minimally coupled massless scalar agrees with \cite{Law:2022zdq}.
-For propagating modes of graviton in the bulk geometry, we should consider a transverse traceless degree of freedom.
-We will compute the character partition function from the Euclidean method using the eigen spectrum of the Laplacian in the following section \ref{sc6}.
+For propagating modes of the graviton in the bulk geometry, we consider the transverse traceless degrees of freedom.
+In the following section \ref{sc6}, we compute the corresponding character partition function from the Euclidean perspective using the eigenspectrum of the Laplacian.